cmda-bt/fe-course-21-22/README.md

 The main goals in this course:

-* You improve your knowledge about core JavaScript concepts
+* You improve your knowledge about core (ES6+) JavaScript concepts
+* You know what progressive enhancement means (and understand how fallbacks work)
-* You are able to build progressively enhanced frontend components
+* You can build an enhanced frontend component with client-side JavaScript
+* You understand how events work and can manipulate the DOM
-* You can build a web application with semantic HTML designed with CSS and Client-side JavaScript
+* You understand the use of API's and can implement a web and third-party API's
+* You can optimize a front-end application for production use
-* You are able to research sources and read documentation
+* You are able to read documentation and research technical topics

 ### Sub goals